 It’s all about the NHS

 The NHS is at the heart of our health care.
 The main aim of the NHS to encourage people to live longer, healthier lives by better diet, exercise and delivering high quality health and care services that are compassionate, inclusive and constantly improving.
 A life without it can only be imagined.
+Check out the NHS employer profile.

 Why was the NHS created?